 Materials Ledger Card: Definition and Explanation

 Costing means determining cost.
 Costing for materials involves studying different methods to calculate the cost of receipts, returns, and issues of materials.
+Better cost of the materials ledger cards is maintained for all items of materials.

+The materials ledger card is also known as the store ledger card.
 It provides a continuous record of materials received and issued, as well as the balance of materials, at any time, both in terms of quantity and value.

 Format/Specimen of Materials Ledger Card